sslerose/UKAL-Neutron-Simulation/README.md

 # University of Kentucky Accelerator Lab (UKAL) Quasi-Stellar Neutron Simulations

-SimLiT and Geant4 simulations for stellar neutron generation and detection.
-Simulated quasi-stellar neutrons are generated via the SimLiT code developed by M. Friedman, et. al. (see their paper [here](https://doi.org/10.1016/j.nima.2012.09.027)).
-Resultant event-by-event output files are used as the neutron source for Geant4 simulations to track neutron energy and angular distributions as they pass through materials present in the physical design of the neutron detection housing.
+Geant4 particle simulations for quasi-stellar neutron generation and detection.
+Simulated neutrons are generated via the SimLiT code developed by M. Friedman, et. al. (see [here](https://doi.org/10.1016/j.nima.2012.09.027)).
+Resultant event-by-event output neutron data are used as the particle source for Geant4 simulations to track neutrons into a scintillation detection assembly.

 ## Cloning the Repository